2022 Spinal Cord Injury Statistics

-Our experienced legal team at West Coast Trial Lawyers compiled some of the most insightful and shocking statistics concerning spinal cord injuries.
-If you or a person you loved experienced a spinal cord injury at the hands of someone else’s negligence or due to a faulty product, reach out to us for a free consultation.
+Our experienced spinal cord injury attorneys at West Coast Trial Lawyers compiled some of the most insightful and shocking statistics concerning spinal cord injuries.
+If you or a person you loved experienced a spinal cord injury at the hands of someone else’s negligence or due to a faulty product, we are readily available to offer legal assistance.

 Spinal Cord Injury Statistics

-- A recent estimate stated that the annual incidence of spinal cord injury is 54 cases per one million people in the United States.
+- A recent estimate made by the National Spinal Cord Injury Statistical Center stated that the annual incidence of spinal cord injury is 54 cases per one million people in the United States.
 About a total of 17,730 new cases are reported each year.

 - Based on data collected between 2015 and 2019 by Statista, the most common cause of a spinal cord injury in the United States are from vehicle accidents (38.2 percent).